maggioniduffy/docufi-minichat/README.md

 - Use the chat interface or `POST /conversation` endpoint with a `docId` and a question.
 - The backend answers, referencing extracted facts when relevant.

+#### **4. Outline Generation**
+- Select a document and enter a topic (e.g., "Competitive Advantages") in the UI, or use the `POST /outline` endpoint.
+- The backend uses an LLM to generate a structured, hierarchical outline for your topic, referencing extracted facts from the document.
+- The outline is displayed in the UI, ready for use in presentations or reports.

 ---

 ### **Endpoints**